-When at the very start of one’s personal skiing experience, timing is everything.
-Depending on the chosen region, there are factors that are constantly changing, such as the weather, the depth of snow and the ski schools’ offers vary.
-The price of your ski holidays is also closely linked to the booking period.
-While the prices for ski lifts and accommodation are quite low in the low season, the infrastructure is noticeably better during high season, when ski buses run more frequently.
-As difficult as this may sound, learning to ski is a real delight and is absolutely worth all the planning!
+Timing is everything when you begin to learn to ski.
+Depending on the chosen region, there are factors that are constantly changing, such as the weather, the depth of snow and the ski schools’ offers.
+The price of ski holidays is also closely linked to the booking period: Whilst the prices for ski passes and accommodation are relatively low during the low season, the infrastructure is noticeably better during high season.
+As complicated as this may sound, learning to ski is a real delight and is absolutely worth all the planning!

 When are the best lessons offered?

-As the demand is often significantly higher in the high season, the lesson range tends to be more varied and larger.
-While the odds of a child being placed in a lesson with kids of the same age are very likely, it is also very probable that the groups might be quite big compared to low season lesson groups.
-Another advantage of choosing to go skiing during high season is that ski schools often supervise kids after ski lessons and do some activities with them – there even are Kids’ Discos in some places where the young skiers can relax and celebrate after their ski lessons.
+As the demand for lessons significantly increases in the high season, the lesson range tends to be more varied and wider.
+Additionally, the chances of a child being placed in a lesson with kids of the same age are very likely.
+A further advantage of choosing to go skiing during high season is that ski schools often supervise kids during and after ski lessons, and offer fun activities after lessons.

-Apart from all the advantages the high season comes with, there are also several reasons one would want to start learning to ski during low season.
-As considerably fewer people go skiing during the low season, the ski lesson groups tend to be smaller.
-And, of course, a small group goes hand in hand with personalised teaching, as the instructor has more time to advise each participant individually.
-Start learning how to ski then and you’ll see that the slopes are less crowded and a total beginner thus has more time and space to practice.
+Aside from the various advantages of skiing in high season, there are several reasons to choose to start to learn to ski during low season: Considerably fewer people go skiing during low season and the lesson groups tend to be noticeably smaller.
+Small groups goe hand in hand with personalised teaching, as the instructor has more time to advise each participant individually.
+Furthermore, the slopes are less crowded and therefore beginners have more space to practice.
 Generally, the first skiing experience can be much less stressful and more enjoyable in low season.

 Learning to ski at the start of the season

 The most ambitious beginners may want to start skiing right at the start of the season.
-However, before you start booking anything, you might want to check the region’s exact opening date as the weather is a decisive factor for the opening of ski resorts.
-The actual opening date could hence differ from the usual one.
-Especially beginners should take notice of this, as most beginners lessons take place in the valley, where the least snow is to be found at the start of the season.
-Private lessons, however, can be booked prior to the start of all group lessons as private instructors can adapt the content and location of the lesson to the snow levels.
+However, before you start booking anything, you might want to check the region’s exact opening date as the weather is a decisive factor regarding when the ski resorts actually open.
+With too little snow, the opening date could be delayed.
+Having enough snow is a vital factor for beginners as most first-timer ski lessons take place in the valley, which has the least snow.
+With private lessons however, the instructors can adapt the content and location of the lesson to the snow levels.

 Learning to ski during the holidays